Revisiting and Generalizing the Dual Iteration for Static and Robust Output-Feedback Synthesis

 \section{Robust Output-Feedback $H_\infty$-Design}

-This section deals with robust dynamic output-feedback controller synthesis which is closely related to static output-feedback design as discussed earlier in terms of sources for non-convexity.
-Due to the importance of the underlying design problem, we, nevertheless, provide the details for the corresponding dual iteration.
-Thereby, we focus on a performance criterion in terms of the energy gain as in Section~\ref{SHI::sec::shi} as this enables the application of the elimination lemma \ref{RS::lem::elimination} throughout.
-In particular, we demonstrate that both, the static and the robust design, are dealt with within a common synthesis framework based on linear fractional representations.
-We briefly demonstrate later on that this framework even encompasses the highly interesting design of robust gain-scheduling controllers.
+This section deals with robust dynamic output-feedback controller synthesis, which is closely related to static output-feedback design as discussed earlier in terms of reasons for non-convexity.
+Due to the importance of the underlying design problem, we provide the details for the corresponding dual iteration.
+Thereby, we focus on a performance criterion in terms of the energy gain as in Section~\ref{SHI::sec::shi}, since this enables to use the elimination lemma \ref{RS::lem::elimination} throughout.
+In particular, we demonstrate that both the static and the robust design are dealt within a common synthesis framework based on linear fractional representations.
+We briefly demonstrate later on that this framework even encompasses the design of robust gain-scheduling controllers.